Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Shape-shifting cocycles

+Let $k_b$ be an oriented geodesic transverse to a branch $b\in \tau$ that also avoids $\arc$.
+Following Bonahon, we define the \emph{divergence radius} or \emph{depth} $r_b(d) \in \ZZ_{> 0}$ of a component $d$ of $k_b \setminus \lambda$ to be ``how long the leaves of $\lambda$ incident to $d$ track each other,'' as viewed by $\tau$.
 More precisely, lift everything to the universal cover $\tX$.
 By convention, set $r_b(d) = 1$ if $d$ contains one of the endpoints of $k_b$.
 Otherwise, $d$ is contained in a spike of $H_v$ for some $v\in \cH$, i.e., $d$ connects a pair of asymptotic geodesics $g_d^-$ and $g_d^+$.
 The divergence radius $r_b(d)$ is then the largest integer $r\ge 1$ such that $\pi(g_d^+)$ and $\pi(g_d^-)$ successively cross the same sequence of branches

 of $\ttau$, where $b_0$ is the lift of $b$ meeting $\tilde k_b$ and $\pi: \epN\tlambda \rightarrow \ttau$ is the collapse map.
 By equivariance, $r_b(d)$ is clearly independent of the choice of lift $\tilde k_b$ of $k_b$.